-As discussed in Part 2, there are certain annual tax benefits available for you through your retirement funds and tax-free investment (TFI) account.
+As discussed in Part 2, there are certain annual tax benefits available to you through your retirement funds and tax-free investment (TFI) account.
 You forfeit these if you don’t act each year.
+As we approach the end of the tax year (the end of February), it is worthwhile looking at your finances.
 If you have cash to spare, consider taking full advantage of the tax incentives.

-The other annual benefit the government offers is the ability to invest R33 000 per year (up to a maximum of R500 000 over your lifetime) of after-tax money in a TFI and benefit from growth free of dividends tax, income tax on interest and capital gains tax.
+The other annual benefit the government offers is the ability to invest R36 000 per tax year (up to a maximum of R500 000 over your lifetime) of after-tax money in a TFI and benefit from growth free of dividends tax, income tax on interest and capital gains tax.

 Retirement funds and TFIs fulfil different objectives and it may not be an either/or decision, but rather a question of using both for different needs.

 Contributing to your retirement fund decreases your total tax bill for the year:

 If you are a member of a retirement fund through your employer (such as their pension or provident fund or an umbrella fund), and decide to make an additional voluntary contribution of say 5%, your take-home pay won’t necessarily decrease by 5%.
 This is because you may get tax back from SARS as a result of increasing your retirement fund contribution amount.
 This is illustrated by the following example: